KushagraaWadhwa/Todo-List-App/README.txt

-Todoastic
-Welcome to My Kanban App called “TODOASTIC” which means (Todo+fantastic).
-It’s a very interesting application with a very intuitive welcome page.
+TODOASTIC - Your Fantastic Kanban App

-A very simple yet useful app to keep track of your data anywhere on the go.
+Welcome to TODOASTIC, a simple and intuitive Kanban app designed to keep you organized on the go.
+Here's a brief overview:

-First, we have a homepage where you enter your name and log into the website, wherein at first you are shown a very beautiful welcome message and a link to proceed further into the website.
-Then there lands the main homepage of the website wherein you can add tasks by filling out the form and the tasks get added in a neatly managed table even showing the time they were created.
-Also, I have provided three buttons alongside every task allowing you to perform Update, Delete, and mark the task completed if you are done with the task.
+Features:

+User-Friendly Homepage: Log in, and a beautiful welcome message guides you to the main page.
+Task Management: Add tasks via a form, neatly displayed in a table with creation timestamps.
+Task Actions: Each task comes with buttons for Update, Delete, and Mark as Completed.
-Technologies used
+Technologies Used:

-• Flask for application code (Flask, SQL Alchemy)
+Flask (with SQL Alchemy) for the backend.
-• Jinja2 templates + Bootstrap for HTML generation and styling
+Jinja2 templates + Bootstrap for HTML and styling.
-• SQLite for data storage
+SQLite for data storage.
-DB Schema Design
-4 columns: - SNo (Primary key as it uniquely identifies each tuple in the table), Title of the task (Cannot be null value), Description (Cannot be null value), Created at (Showing time and date at which the task was created)
-The reason I chose my database table to be this way is because this kind of table provides all the basic and needful information about the task.
-API Design
-I have created API’s for Updating tasks, deleting tasks and Checking the progress of the tasks in this application.
-Architecture and Features
-The main project folder consists of mainly 2 folders namely, templates, script.
-In templates folder I have created 7html files for the website functioning, which consists of a base html file and using jinja templates I have made other templates using base.html. “static” folder contains the image brand logo of the website.
-Addition to that there an app.py file which operates the main functioning of the app and where all the flask code is written.
-Also, there a db file named test.db which stores the data.
-The yaml files consists of the configuration of the app.
+Database Schema:

+Columns: SNo (Primary key), Title, Description, Created at.
+APIs:

+Update, delete, and check progress of tasks.
+Architecture:

+Main folders: templates, static, scripts.
+templates: 7 HTML files using Jinja templates, including a base HTML.
+static: Contains the website's brand logo.
+scripts: app.py for main functionality. test.db for data storage.
+Configuration in YAML files